Birational Weyl Group Action on the Symplectic Groupoid and Cluster Algebras: Weyl Group Invariants

 The existence of this expansion is as follows: Consider the minimal multidegrees $l_1, l_2, \dots, l_j$ of $f$.
-Since the number of the minimal multidegrees of $f$ is finite, and each $h_l$ has the unique lowest multidegree, there is the difference $(f - \sum_j c_{l_j} h_{l_j})$ that eliminates the lowest order terms.
-The resulting expression also has a finite number of the minimal multidegrees of strictly higher order.
-Repeating this process deduces the formal expansion in \ref{4.13}.
+Since the number of minimal multidegrees of $f$ is finite and each $h_l$ has the unique minimal multidegree, the difference $(f - \sum_j c_{l_j} h_{l_j})$ eliminates terms of the minimal multidegrees of $f$.
+The resulting expression also has a finite number of the minimal multidegrees, so repeating this process deduces the formal expansion in \ref{4.13}.
+Note that this series is, in general, infinite.

 \begin{defn} We define $h^W_l$ as the sum over the Weyl group orbit of $h_l$: